williamhullender/configure-ad/README.md

 It was able to find mydomain.com because we put client-1's Primary DNS server as our Domain Controller.

-Now we can input Jane Doe admin account username and password here to make the chnages.
+Now we can input Jane Doe's admin account username and password here to make the changes.

 ![image](https://github.com/user-attachments/assets/ec46325d-0a05-4ebc-a09f-f90796608db0)

 Then click OK.
 It will say Welcome to the mydomain.com domain.
-Click OK.
-Then client-1 will restart.
+Click OK (x2).

 ![image](https://github.com/user-attachments/assets/a92afdf7-9745-40a2-993b-377cffa041ed)

+Then in the Systems Properties click Close, then click Restart Now.
+This will restart client-1.